faridcher/ml-course/README.md

 This is the R equivalent version of all assignments of the online machine learning course (MOOC) offered by Stanford university and instructed by [Andrew NG](http://www.andrewng.org).
 The course materials including lectures and presentation PDFs, can be downloaded all at once from [Coursera website](https://class.coursera.org/ml-003/lecture).

-One can solve the assignment and quizzes and earn a certificate from [Coursera](https://www.coursera.org/learn/machine-learning), although the assignments still MUST be submitted in Octave/Matlab.
-R submission is not yet supported.
-This repository is the first step to bring this excellent online course to the great community of R users.
+One can solve the assignment and pass the quizzes and earn a certificate from [Coursera](https://www.coursera.org/learn/machine-learning).
+This repository is the an attempt to bring this excellent online course to the great community of R users.
+Assignments can be submitted directly from R.

 The code provides the starter code and infrastructure for carrying out the assignment in R statistical software.
-The completed assignments are available too, however publishing the solutions is against the course rules.
+The completed assignments are available too, however publishing the solutions is against the course rules and I will remove them in future.
 If you had any question regarding the assignments, fill free to ask them here in Github issues.

 To solve the assignments simply fill the parts of the code that is written "YOUR CODE HERE".
 The assignment instructions (pdf) are also included in this repository.
 There is a RStudio project file in each exercise folder that is a proper starting point to complete the codes.